Timeswantstocode/famzone/README.md

 ## 📄 License & Development

-This repository is a private development focused on Next.js performance patterns and real-time data orchestration.
+This repository is a private development focused on Next.js performance patterns, real-time data orchestration, and generative AI integration.

 <br />